-This walk can be started from anywhere in Ilkley.
-We started this walk from small car park at the bottom of Hebers Ghyll Wood.
-Alternatively, this walk could be done from Ilkley town centre, with a small additionally amount of distance and climb.
-Trains from Leeds run every half an hour to Ilkley, and this walk could be done from the station.
+You can start this walk from anywhere in Ilkley.
+We started from a small car park at the bottom of Hebers Ghyll Wood.
+Alternatively, you can walk from Ilkley town centre or the train station, with a small additional amount of distance and climb.
+Trains from Leeds run every half an hour to Ilkley.

-- Take: map, compass, sunhat, waterproof jacket , plenty of water, lunch and/or snacks, a rucksack.
+- Take map, compass, sunhat, waterproof jacket, plenty of water, lunch and/or snacks, and a rucksack.

-- The map to take for this hike is the Ordnance Survey Explorer 297*.
+- The map to take for this hike is the Ordnance Survey Explorer 297 of Lower Wharfedale*.